Adjunct Associate Professor of Public Service

-Trompeter co-organizes 501TechNYC, a monthly meet-up for New York City's non-profit tech crowd and local members of the Non-profit Technology Network (NTEN), and is an active volunteer on the Communications Committee for the New York City Anti-Violence Project since 2004.
+Trompeter co-organizes 501TechNYC, a monthly meet-up for New York City's non-profit tech crowd and local members of the Non-profit Technology Network (NTEN), and has been a volunteer for the New York City Anti-Violence Project since 2004.
 She received her B.A. in Psychology with a minor in Interdisciplinary Studies in Health Education from American University and holds a Master of Science in Nonprofit Management from The New School.

 Strategic Communications for Nonprofit and Public Managers

 Generating public support through effective communications is as essential to the success of nonprofit and public organizations as it is to for-profit organizations.
 And since many nonprofits have limited staff and financial resources available for communications activities, it is even more important that these resources be deployed as strategically as possible.
 Concepts and skills developed in this course will help students approach communications in a way that builds commitment to their organization’s mission, strategic initiatives and fundraising activities.
 Students will gain familiarity with a variety of communications techniques and vehicles, and complete a basic communications plan for an organization they are familiar with.